-While there is no ROI on fixing what is broken in IT, there are major cost-saving differences when using the proactive approach that Thriveon champions.
-Let's look at where the dollars go with a reactive approach that your current IT situation is using.
+While there is no ROI on fixing what is broken in IT, there are major cost-saving differences when using a proactive approach over a reactive one.
+Let's look at where the dollars go with each approach.

 ROI of Reactive IT

 First, what is reactive IT?
 Nearly all Managed IT providers, and even internal IT teams, are using a reactive approach to IT.
 With reactive IT, technicians and engineers spend 100% of their time reacting to support tickets and projects that come up.
 It is all set in motion by the client.
 This leads to masses of tickets and repeat issues that go unsolved, and not to mention sunk costs.

 So, what is the ROI?
 100% of the IT budgets go toward these reactive, short-term solutions.
 100% of those dollars are spent on maintaining the day-to-day.
 These are lost costs.
 Another way reactive IT costs without providing any return is the focus on replacing old with the new.
 A common approach to replacing aging hardware is to replace it based on age.
 Proactive IT asks all the right questions up front, and considers the budget a top priority in the IT strategic plan.

 ROI of Proactive IT

 With proactive IT, the initial investment of time is set in motion by the dedicated vCIO who leads your business through the IT strategy, budgeting and planning, alignment toward IT best practices, and guides the entire process – so your department heads and employees don’t have to.